Bald (song): Overview

 It is the seventh track in the band's second album One Way Ticket to Hell... and Back, clocking in at five minutes thirty-one seconds, making it the longest song on the album.
+Lyrical and musical similarities can be noted; for example, the lyric “tonight thank God it’s him instead of me” reflects the famous Band Aid line in question.
-The song was recorded at Chapel Studios, South Thoresby, Lincolnshire; Paul Smith Music Studios, London.

-The song is reputedly about Bono, following a dispute between the lead singer of U2 and Justin Hawkins whilst recording Band Aid 20 in 2004.
+"Bald" was recorded at Chapel Studios, South Thoresby, Lincolnshire; Paul Smith Music Studios, London.
+"Bald" is reputedly about Bono, following a dispute between the lead singer of U2 and Justin Hawkins whilst recording Band Aid 20 in 2004.
 Both singers recorded the line but Bono was given precedence.
-Lyrical and musical similarities can be noted; for example, the Bald lyric “tonight thank God it’s him instead of me” reflects the famous Band Aid line in question.

-Release history
+Release

-The song has been released in three different albums:

-On 28 November 2005 on the band's second album One Way Ticket to Hell... and Back.
+"Bald" has been released in three different albums: On 28 November 2005 on the band's second album One Way Ticket to Hell... and Back.
 On 1 April 2008 in the first compilation album "The Platinum Collection".
 On 4 August 2008 in the second compilation album "2 in 1: Permission to Land/One Way Ticket to Hell".

 Critical reception

+"Bald" was met with very positive reviews.
 Rolling Stone called it the "best song on the Darkness' eccentrically flawed second album".

-Pitchfork Media praised the song for exploring new territory, but ultimately concluded that the song was undercooked.
+Pitchfork Media praised it for exploring new territory, but ultimately concluded that "Bald" was undercooked.
 Drowned in Sound stated "The chorus is sung in the staccato tradition of oddball duo Sparks (whose _‘This Town etc’_ Justin covered on his summer solo release) and the accompanying guitars are of the have-a-go-hero variety.
 Essentially love on the rocks with no hair."